ShapescapeMC/content-guide-generator/docs/generator_functions.md

 **Properties:**
 - `search_patterns` - glob pattern or list of glob patterns to match files to include.
 - `exclude_patterns [OPTIONAL]` - glob pattern or list of glob patterns to match files to exclude (even if they match the `search_patterns`).
 The value of this property is null by default.
 You don't need to specify it if you don't want to exclude any files.
  - `categories [OPTIONAL]` - the categories of entities to include.
 The category is a custom property of the entity, added to the description file in the entity behaviour.
 Category is a string.
-You can choose from the following categories `"character"`, `"trader"`, `"non_player_facing_utility"`, `"player_facing_utility"`, `"projectile"`, `"creature"`, `"decoration"`, `"interactive_entity"`.
-You can read more about the categories in the [Custom Properties](/docs/custom_properties.md) page.
-By default, all categories are included.
+You can choose from categories listed on the [Custom Properties](/docs/custom_properties.md#category) documentation page.
+The default value is `null`, which means that all entities are included.

 **Example list_entities()**